vegaprotocol/documentation/docs/howto/list-orders-trades.md

 | `liquidityFee` | Liquidity portion of the fee is paid to market makers for providing liquidity, and is transferred to the market-maker fee pool for the market. |
 | `makerFee` | Maker portion of the fee is transferred to the non-aggressive, or passive party in the trade (the maker, as opposed to the taker). |

 Fees are incurred on every trade on Vega, but it is the price taker who pays the fee.
 The price taker only sees one fee.
 The price taker is the party that traded using a market order, or placed a limit order that traded immediately.
-See the explainer section on [Market and trading info](../trading-questions.md#what-are-the-fees-for-trading-on-the-vega-testnet-and-who-gets-the-fees) to learn more on how fees are calculated, and who gets the fees.

 ## What's next?